sofianedjerbi/BestViewDistance/README.md

 # Read this :
 #
 #
+# Version: 1.0 # Version of the config file.
+DON'T TOUCH THIS
 # ViewDistance:
 #   Min: 4 # Min View Distance.
 Keep it above 4.
 #   Max: 16 # Max View Distance.
 Player can't get above 32.
 #   AFK : 3 # View Distance of "AFK" players.
 You can't assign a value less than 3.
 #   OnLogin: 4 # View Distance assigned on login.
 I advise you to set the same value as Min
-#   CalculationDelay: 2 # Delay between ASYNC calculations.
+#   CalculationDelay: 1 # Delay between ASYNC calculations.
 Keep it above 1.
 NEED RESTART, DOES NOT AFFECT PERFORMANCES.
 #   SetViewDelay: 15 # Delay between applying calculations.
 Keep it above 5.
 A little number will make view distance change faster.
 NEED RESTART, AFFECT PERFORMANCES.
 # Performances:
 #   PingForReduction: 1000 # If your ping is higher than this value, then your view distance will be reduced.
 Keep it above 400.